 The article debunks the commonly held view about the 20/80 origin of T3 hormone in the body.
 It also disproves that view that, on average, our T3 supply arises from a 20:80 secretion to conversion ratio.
 The reality is more wide-ranging and diverse.
 It also reveals the flexibility of the healthy HPT axis.

-The diversity of individuals is such that some are far more reliant on their thyroid gland to compensate for poor peripheral tissue conversion than others.
+It is important to be aware that the diversity of individuals is such that some are far more reliant on their thyroid gland to compensate for poor peripheral tissue conversion than others.
 When these people develop a thyroid condition they will only ever return to being healthy by being given a significant amount of T3 in their treatment.
 Well, of course, many of us are well aware of the variation between people, but sadly the majority of the medical profession operates as if all our thyroid glands and thyroid hormone processing are identical.
 We are treated as if we are identical robots that have come off a production line.
 This is not true as the article carefully and methodically explains.

 One of the big implications of the article to me is that T3 (Liothyronine) treatment must always be an option available for use if the patient does not respond symptomatically to T4 treatment.
 We really do need a new paradigm for thyroid treatment.
 The old one is utterly broken and leaves many thyroid patients highly symptomatic and in some cases extremely ill.